lavrod/grit-engine-complement/README.md

 of developers only need that.
 Grit can be substantially modified through Lua scripting, and this potential should be exhausted before modifying C++ code.

-Build files are provided for Linux (`Makefile` and `.../*grit.mk`) and Visual Studio 2013 project files.
+Build files are provided for Linux (`Makefile` and `.../*grit.mk`) and Microsoft Visual Studio 2017 project files.
 Building C++ takes about an hour on Windows and 10 minutes on Linux.
 Scripts are available for copying new executables into Subversion, if it is checked out in the `media/` directory.

 # Windows

-Only Visual Studio Express 2017 is supported.
+Only Microsoft Visual Studio 2017 is supported.
 The "Community" version is free (as in beer).
 Download it from the Microsoft site.